Definition and Epidemiology of Genital Herpes

-Patients presenting with their first episode of genital herpes usually present with multiple vesicles and genital ulcers that are severely painful.
+Patients presenting with their first episode of genital herpes usually present with an erythematous lesion that later develops a group of vesicles andpustules that become eroded to become genital ulcers that are severely painful.

-The distribution of the primary lesions in men is usually on the prepuce and subpreputial areas of the penis.
-Women have herpetic lesions on the vagina, vulva and cervix.
+The distribution of the primary lesions in men is usually on the prepuce and subpreputial areasof the penis.
+Women have herpetic lesions on the vagina, vulva, and cervix.
 Patients with primary genital herpes are more likely to develop systemic features such as fever.
-Healing usually takes place within one month and is usually scarless.
+Healing usually takes place within one month and leaves no scarring behind.